The Meaning behind the Christmas Tree

 During the winter solstice, the shortest day (and longest night) in the Northern hemisphere, usually falls on December 21 or December 22, these ancient people believed that their sun-god must have fallen ill.
-And so to help them remind themselves that their god will get well, summer shall return and the plants will grow again.
-So they would decorate their living quarters with evergreens.
+So to help them remind themselves that their god will get well, summer shall return and the plants will grow again, they would decorate their living quarters with evergreens.

 Ancient Egyptians believed that it was their sun-god (who they called Ra) who had fallen ill, and during the winter solstice marked the fact that life shall always conquer over death.

 The ancient Romans and Celts decorated with evergreen boughs to mark everlasting life.

 The Christmas Tree Tradition

 It’s Germany who should take the credit on how we associate the Christmas Tree with Christmas.

 It was during the 16th century that Germany first started using the Christmas Tree to symbolize the holiday.

 Devoted Christians would bring decorated evergreen trees into their home to symbolized their devotion to the Christian holiday.
 It is believed that it was Martin Luther that first started decorating his Christmas Tree with lit candles; but this can’t be proven.